Custom Dictionaries Translation Services Word Databases

 Part of Speech: Noun

 Notes: Today's Good Word is odd in several ways.
-First, it is a compound noun containing a pronoun, something prohibited by English grammar.
-Only a few such words exist and they are rather peripheral: she-wolf and she-goat appear often enough though he-wolf and he-goat are rarely encountered.
+First, it is a compound noun containing a pronoun, something frowned upon by English grammar.
+Only a few such words exist and they are rather peripheral: she-wolf and she-goat appear often enough, though he-wolf and he-goat are rarely encountered.
 Moreover, there is no she-man or even she-woman (what would that be?)
 The plural is, as expected, he-men.

-In Play: Some day I will be governor!He-men are not guys; they are generally perceived to be tough and insensitive: "Jim Nasium was denied membership in the motorcycle gang because he wasn't enough of a he-man."
-Jim used a church key rather than his teeth to open his beer bottles; besides, he can read the labels!
+In Play: Some day I will be governor!He-men are not guys; they are generally perceived to be tougher than guys: "Jim Nasium was denied membership in the motorcycle gang because he wasn't enough of a he-man."
+Jim used a church key rather than his teeth to open his beer bottles.
 There are things we can do with this word, though: "Marilyn Baltimore wanted a moral rather than a physical he-man for a husband."

 Dr. Goodword, alphaDictionary.com